INSaFLU/insaflu_docs/docs/data_analysis.rst

 *Description*

 This module uses filtered nucleotide consensus sequences and performs refined nucleotide/protein sequence alignments and phylogenetic inferences.
 These outputs are automatically re-build and updated as more samples are added to user-restricted INSaFLU projects, making continuous data integration completely flexible and scalable.
-This module can also be run independently over a set of user-selected sequences (e.g., circulating virus plus sequences of representative virus of specific genetic groups/clades/lineages), so that phylogenetic diversity of circulating viruses can be better evaluated and integrated in the frame of guidelines defined by supranational health authorities.

 *Software version/settings*